Stolas (band)

-Stolas (Sail the ocean, live at sea) was an American post-hardcore band from Las Vegas, Nevada formed in 2011.
+Stolas (Sail the ocean, live at sea) is an American post-hardcore band from Las Vegas, Nevada formed in 2011.
 The band consisted of Carlo Marquez (lead vocals, drums, bass), and Sergio Medina (guitar, backing vocals).
 The band was signed as the first band on Blue Swan Records in 2013, a record label launched by Will Swan of Dance Gavin Dance.
 They have released one EP, Losing Wings (2012) and three studio albums, Living Creatures (2013), Allomaternal (2014), and Stolas (2017).
 The group signed to Equal Vision Records in 2016.

 Stolas are prominently known for combining progressive elements with post-hardcore music.

 History

 Formation and "Losing Wings" EP (2011–2012)

 Guitarist and vocalist Jason Weiche and drummer Carlo Marquez grew up in Kingman, Arizona and began playing music together in middle school.
 They worked together on many musical endeavors, and both moved to Las Vegas, Nevada.
 For two years Marquez and Weiche played in a local Las Vegas band, The Akashic Record.

 Guitarist Sergio Medina, and bassist RJ Reynolds attended the same performing-arts high school in Las Vegas and both participated in local music acts.
 They were both part of the band Elessar, and Sergio also was a part of the band, Inherit the Sky.

 In 2011, the four came together as a group and co-wrote the song "Time & The Sun."
 By the end of the year, the four-piece began recording music under the name Stolas and had recorded their debut EP titled "Losing Wings", using an older model Dell computer.
 Losing Wings was released independently in 2012.